R. Balakrishnan: Research

 R. Balakrishnan is a researcher in the field of Onomastics, Indus Studies, Indology, and Tamil Studies.
 He works on the issues connected to the Dravidian origin, the prehistory of Tamils and Indus Valley Civilization.
 He follows a multi-disciplinary approach in the reconstruction of the past with a focus on place name clusters.
 Using comparative place name clusters as markers for past migrations, he has published research papers.
 He has researched Konark Sun temple and the tribal origins of Sun worship.

-In 1997, he brought out the evidence for the existence of a cluster of place names in tribal areas of Madhya Pradesh (Chattisgarh) that are exact counterparts of place names used in Madurai-Idukki region of southern India.
+In 1997, he brought out the evidence for the existence of a cluster of place names in tribal areas of Madhya Pradesh (Chhattisgarh) that are exact counterparts of place names used in Madurai-Idukki region of southern India.
 He called this "Chhindwara Syndrome" and further investigations drew him to Indus Valley Civilization.

 In 2010 at the World Classical Tamil Conference at Coimbatore, he announced evidence for a "Korkai-Vanji-Tondi Complex" (KVT Complex) that has survived in the place name corpora of northwestern parts of the Indian subcontinent.
 He cited this as evidence for the probable Dravidian presence in the Indus Valley region in the past.

 His publication The 'High-West: Low-East' Dichotomy of Indus Cities: A Dravidian Paradigm (Indus Research Centre, Roja Muthiah Research Library, 2012) put forth multi-disciplinary evidence in favour of the Dravidian Hypothesis.
 His Tamil publication Cintuveḷip paṇpāṭṭiṉ tirāviṭa aṭittaḷam (சிந்துவெளிப் பண்பாட்டின் திராவிட அடித்தளம்) was described by the Indus scholar Iravatham Mahadevan as the "most remarkable among the Tamil works published so far on this subject".
 The book has acquired greater significance as the announcement about the Keezhadi excavation and its probable similarities to Harappan artefacts was made within a few months of publication.

 He was awarded Doctor of Letters (Honoris Causa) by Periyar Maniammai University for his contribution in the field of Indology and in the specific context of his book Cintuveḷip paṇpāṭṭiṉ tirāviṭa aṭittaḷam.

 His book Journey of a Civilization: Indus to Vaigai was published in 2019 by the Roja Muthiah Research Library.
 He translated this to Tamil as Oru Panpattin Payanam: Sindhu mudhal Vaigai Varai and in 2023 it was released by the Honourable Chief Minister of Tamil Nadu Thiru M. K. Stalin.

 He is honorary consultant to the Indus Research Centre of the Roja Muthiah Research Library, Chennai.

 He has researched the prehistory and cultural heritage of Odisha.
 His recent book Abadha Padachinha is the Odia translation of his research articles on Odisha, its history, culture and heritage.